ashine-dissanayake/ashine-dissanayake.github.io/_posts/2023-05-09-neural_net.md

 </ul>

 ## Automating gradient descent [using mean absolute error]
 If the gradient of our mae() function with respect to our parameters, a, b, and c, then adjusting those values will be easy.
-Adjust our parameters a bit in the opposite direction to the sign of the gradient.GOAL: to make that cost function as small as possible.
+Adjust our parameters a bit in the opposite direction to the sign of the gradient.
+GOAL: to make that cost function as small as possible.

 ## Rectified linear function (ReLU)
 ...